Tuesday 16 October 2018

 Welcome to Twydall Tales

-For a kid growing up in the 60s, everywhere was a playground and there was no better playground than the Twydall Estate.
-If I wasn’t out with my little brothers and the kids from Crundale Road, I was out with my friends from Twydall Junior School.
-I played on the swings at Woodchurch Crescent.
-I played football at Beechings Way.
-I picked buttercups for the do-you-like-butter test on Petham Green, and I ran in the daisy field off Broadway.
+I played on the swings at Woodchurch Crescent and I played football at Beechings Way.
+I picked buttercups for the do-you-like-butter test on Petham Green and I ran in the daisy field off Broadway.
 I played on the big mound of earth that became Harbledown Manor and, just once, I played in the newly built Benenden Manor – one peep over the balcony had me hugging the wall all the way back to the staircase.
-Crossing the top road was out of bounds for most of us but through arrow chase (a trail of arrows chalked on the pavement) we knew every street, short cut and alleyway from there to the Lower Rainham Road.
+Crossing the top road was out of bounds for most of us but arrow chase (a trail of arrows chalked on the pavement) gave us familiarity of roads, short cuts and alleyways from there to the Lower Rainham Road.

 And sometimes I picked the wrong company, as happened on the way back from the Lower Rainham Road one summer evening when the big kids I’d tagged along with came across some gypsy caravans.
 From a crouched position behind a hedge it was suggested we all gather a handful of stones and on the count of three, let them have it.
 I played my part but in the milliseconds it took for the hail of stones to clatter the caravans, I was already up and running.